ShichengChen/Online-Judge-Code/README.md

 # how to save time

+- if i cannot remeber all situtation or form a big picture, I need to write to paper to organize the problem first and then write the code.
 - never submit code continuously
 - The limitation of one easy problem is 30 minutes during a contest